Korma Kheer and Kismet reviewed by Sheena Singh

 Artika Aurora Bakshi

-Artika Aurora Bakshi is the author of three well-acclaimed children’s books,My Little Sikh Handbook, My Little Sikh Handbook 2: Ardas, My Little Sikh Handbook: Travel Journal, and an anthology of stories, Hold On To Me.
+Artika Aurora Bakshi is the author of five well-acclaimed children’s books,My Little Sikh Handbook, My Little Sikh Handbook 2: Ardas, My Little Sikh Handbook: Travel Journal, My Little Sikh Handbook: The Mighty Sikh Empire, My Little Handbook of Feelings, and an anthology of stories, Hold On To Me.
 Her first story, set in Amritsar, during the pre-Partition period, All She Had Left, was published on Story Mirror.

 She co-manages thegoodbookcorner.com, a manuscript help and book review site.
 Her passion for reading has led her to helping other writers with their manuscripts.